 This post may contain affiliate links.
 Please read our privacy policy.

-Ritz Cracker Chicken couldn’t be easier, or more delicious.
+Ritz Cracker Chicken couldn’t be easier or more delicious.
 With just a handful of ingredients, you’ll have dinner on the table in no time!

 Luckily, it’s a favorite of everyone in my family, so no one around here is complaining.

-However, he’d happily rotate this Ritz Cracker Chicken with said spaghetti, or noodles and gravy, and be completely content for all of eternity.
+However, he’d happily rotate this ritz cracker chicken with said spaghetti, or noodles and gravy, and be completely content for all of eternity.

 Okay, maybe he’d throw pizza into the mix every once in a while, but you get my point.
 This chicken is his jam.

+And it’s kind of mine, too.
 I mean, you can’t even order a pizza to be delivered in the time it takes this recipe to come together from start to finish.

-Even though it’s not the fanciest of meals, I’ve served Ritz Cracker Chicken numerous times when we’ve had family over and everyone always falls in love with it immediately.
+Even though it’s not the fanciest of meals, I’ve served ritz cracker chicken numerous times when we’ve had family over and everyone always falls in love with it immediately.
 Both my Dad and my mom’s boyfriend actually proclaimed it to be “the best chicken they’d ever tasted.”

 That, my friends, is a pretty serious claim, because they can both be tough critics.